Mayank-Prakash-Sharma18/math-english/content/english-intermediate/adverbs/formation-of-adverbs.md

 Some adverbs have two forms:

-* one ending -ly and
+* one ending in -ly and
 * the other not ending in -ly (which is the same as the Adjective).

 ### Both forms with same meaning